jhpyle/docassemble/_docs/fields.md

 If [`choices`](#choices) refers to a variable that is a list of things, the list will be unpacked and used as the list of items from which the user can select.
-[Python] code can be used here.
+If [`choices`](#choices) refers to a string, that string is expected to be a [Python expression] that returns a list of objects.
+If [`choices`](#choices) refers to a YAML list, then each item in the list is expected to be a [Python expression] that returns either an object or a list of objects.

 {% include side-by-side.html demo="object-selections" %}